bldl/emplace-spidermonkey/README.md

   ### Step 4a - If the key exists, return the value

-  In this step, we implement the condition to handle the case when the key already exists in the Map.
+  In this step, we implement the condition to handle the case when the `key` already exists in the `Map`.

   __Specification Line:__